Women's Mental Health

 Date: Tuesdays 1–2 p.m.

-To REGISTER, contact kj.thomas@theroyal.ca (name, phone number, and address will be required)
+To register contact kj.thomas@theroyal.ca (name, phone number, and address will be required)

 Date: Wednesdays from 2–3 p.m., excluding holidays

-To REGISTER, email michelle.jackson-brown@
+To register email michelle.jackson-brown@

 Perinatal Journaling as a Wellness Tool group is a safe space for women to express themselves through the act of journaling- with emphasis on the perinatal journey.
-Over 9 weeks, women will learn the benefits of journaling, as well as be lead through topics including making connections, emotional vocabulary, letter writing, lists, gratitude and intentions, self-esteem journaling, creative journaling and evaluation.
+Over nine weeks, women will learn the benefits of journaling, as well as be lead through topics including making connections, emotional vocabulary, letter writing, lists, gratitude and intentions, self-esteem journaling, creative journaling and evaluation.
 Writing assignments are given each week, and sharing is optional.
 Tools needed include paper/journal, writing implement, emailed handouts, and Zoom access.
 Space is limited to sixteen people, but the group is held several times per year.

 Date: Tuesdays, 2:30–3:30 p.m.

-To REGISTER contact michelle.jackson-brown@theroyal.ca (name, phone number, and address will be required)
+Running September 17 to November 12, 2024To register contact michelle.jackson-brown@theroyal.ca (name, phone number, and address will be required)

 The Parenting Drop-in offers parents with infants (ages 0-1) access to health and social supports and the opportunity to socialize with other families.
 Supports available at the drop in include infant weight checks, feeding support, mental health support, and the opportunity to ask questions and access information about health and community supports and services.
 The drop in is facilitated by a social worker from The Royal, and a midwife from the Ottawa Birth and Wellness Centre.